-How long did the paint take to dry?
+How long did the painted brick steps take to dry?

 It was a sunny day, so the paint dried to the touch within one hour.
 It’s recommended to wait for four hours before you recoat.
 We didn’t walk on it for 24 hours to make sure it set up properly.
 We didn’t move the benches and planters back onto the porch for several days.

 How did you apply the paint to paint brick steps?

 We started brushing the grout lines first to make sure they were covered.
 We took a medium-sized paintbrush and painted the grout lines and around the bottom of the fence on the front porch.
 You can then use a roller or a paint brush to paint the rest of the flat surfaces.
 On the vertical surfaces, like the front of the steps and the brick foundation, we used a brush.

 We also worked on painting the railing that surrounds the porch.
 Here’s a before picture.

 It was pretty rough.
 It has been painted and repainted and then painted again through the years.
 The paint was chipping off in spots and it needed a makeover of its own.
 First, the entire railing was power-washed to remove any loose paint or debris.
 Next, we lightly sanded any super rough areas to make sure that the paint had a smooth surface to adhere to.
 Then we primed the railing.
 This is the primer that we used, All Surface Enamel Oil Primer.
 Its primary function is to give the top coat something to adhere to.
 It works well on projects like this with rust and corrosion, and it’s designed to work with metal, like our porch railings.

 Quick tip: you can have the store tint your primer if you are working with a darker paint so you won’t need as many top coats.
 We had the primer tinted to gray.